-- Modeling inter-word context-dependent phone (like triphones) is complicated - Although the juncture effect on word boundaries is one of the most serious coarticulation phenomena in continuous speech recognition - E.g., speech /s p iy ch/→ /s/ and /ch/ are depending on the preceding and following words in actual sentences - Should be taken into consideration with the decoding/search scheme adopted - Even with the same left/right context, a phone may have significant different realizations at different word positions - E.g., that rock $/t/\rightarrow$ extinct!, theatrical $/t/\rightarrow/ch/$
+- Modeling inter-word context-dependent phone (like triphones) is complicated - Although the juncture effect on word boundaries is one of the most serious coarticulation phenomena in continuous speech recognition - E.g., speech /s p iy ch/→ /s/ and /ch/ are depending on the preceding and following words in actual sentences - Should be taken into consideration when developing the decoding/search algorithms - Even with the same left/right context, a phone may have significant different realizations at different word positions - E.g., that rock $/t \rightarrow$ extinct!, theatrical $/t \rightarrow /ch/$

-- Stress information for context dependency - Word-level stress (free stress) - The stress information: longer duration, higher pitch and more intensity for stressed vowels - E.g., import (n) vs. import (v), content (n) vs. content (v)
+- Stress information for context dependency

+- Word-level stress (free stress)

+- The stress information: longer duration, higher pitch and more intensity for stressed vowels

-Figure 9.3 The importance of stress is illustrated in Italy vs. Italian for phone /t/.
+Figure 9.3 The importance of stress is illustrated in Italy vs. Italian for phone It.
 The realizations are quite different, even though they share the same left and right context.